RomanHornung/MultiForests_code_and_data/README.md

   of the `snow` R package in an appropriate location, preferably on your path.
   See http://homepage.divms.uiowa.edu/~luke/R/cluster/cluster.html (last accessed:
-  12th September 2024) for more details.
+  20th November 2024) for more details.
   Subsequently, you need to create two sh files, each for a different of the above R scripts.